Skip to main content

 # During rollout, keep old version in canary

-# If canary has issues, just remove it (don't affect prod)
+# If canary has issues, just remove it (don't affect production)

 3. Automate Rollback